robertorcosta/azure-docs.pt-br/articles/storsimple/storsimple-8000-device-modes.md

 #### <a name="to-enter-maintenance-mode"></a>Para entrar no modo de manutenção

 1. Faça logon no console serial do dispositivo seguindo as etapas em [Usar o PuTTY para conectar-se ao console serial do dispositivo](storsimple-8000-deployment-walkthrough-u2.md#use-putty-to-connect-to-the-device-serial-console).
-2. No menu do console serial, escolha a opção 1, **Efetuar login com acesso total**.
+2. No menu do console serial, selecione a opção 1, **Log in com acesso completo**.
 Quando solicitado, forneça a **senha de administrador do dispositivo**.
 A senha padrão é: `Password1`.
 3. No prompt de comando, digite

     `Enter-HcsMaintenanceMode`